MidWest Critter Nation Cage for Chinchillas

 Kaytee Lava Ledge

 This lava ledge from Kaytee is a big hit in our house–just don’t expect it to be around forever!
-Because it’s make of soft pumace stone, your chinchilla will chew through it and eventually it will need to be replaced.
+Because it’s make of soft pumice stone, your chinchilla will chew through it and eventually it will need to be replaced.
 But they’re sure to love it.

 Natural Grapevine Wood Perch